Tecdiary/sbm-guide/1.0/install/readme.md

 # Installation Guide

-#### We have added the installer for easy installation experience and it can be access /install
+#### We have added the installer for easy installation experience and it can be accessed by adding `/install` at the end url.

 [[toc]]